 - Rental income received either by a resident shareholder or a tax resident company – 3%

-The Special Contribution for Defence due on interest and dividends received gross is payable at the end of the month following the month in which they were received.
-The tax on rental income is payable every year in six monthly instalments on the 30th of June and on the 31st of December.
+Special Contribution for Defence payable on interest and dividends received gross, is payable at the end of the month following the month in which they are received.
+Tax on rental income is payable every year in six monthly instalments on the 30th of June and on the 31st of December.

 VALUE ADDED TAX

 According to EU legislation, the provision of services related to the exchange of cryptocurrencies in fiat currencies and vice versa is not subject to VAT.
-However, since the sale of goods and most services in Cyprus is subject to Cypriot VAT, some cryptography-related activities may be subject to VAT.
+However, as the sale of goods and most services in Cyprus is subject to Cypriot VAT, certain cryptography-related activities are subject to VAT.

-- Companies expected to exceed EUR 15,600 within the next month
+- Companies which are expected to exceed this amount in the coming month

 - Companies purchasing products from other EU countries for more than EUR 10,251.61 per calendar year

-- Companies engaged in the supply of products or services within the community or in the supply of products for which the recipient must account for the VAT according to the rules of the reverse
+- Companies that are involved in the supply of goods or services within the community, or those in the supply of goods that the recipient is required to account for the VAT by virtue of the reverse charge rules

-Companies whose turnover is less than 15,600 euros or whose products or services are not subject to VAT but for which the right to claim the amount of the relevant VAT is granted, have the opportunity to register voluntarily.
+The companies whose turnover is below 15,600 euros or whose products or services are not liable to VAT but for which the right to deduct the amount of the relevant VAT is given are allowed to register on an optional basis in their turn.

 SOCIAL SECURITY CONTRIBUTIONS

-Crypto companies as employers have responsibilities such as paying social security contributions that apply to the employee’s gross salary and are calculated in proportion to the employee’s income.
-Contributions, like other Cypriot taxes, must be paid in euros, as cryptocurrencies are not accepted as legal tender.
+The companies of the crypto industry, as employers, have duties including paying social security contributions, which apply to the employee’s gross salary and are accounted for in proportion to the employee’s income.
+Payments, just like other Cypriot taxes, need to be made in euros, since cryptocurrencies are not considered legal means of payment.

 Funds that a company has to contribute to:

 Ready to grow your crypto company in Cyprus?
 Our team of dedicated and quality-focused lawyers here at Regulated United Europe (RUE) will be delighted to provide you with tailored, value-added support in structuring your taxes in accordance with local legislation.
 We also offer crypto company formation, crypto licensing in Cyprus and financial accounting services.
-Our team will be happy to familiarise you with all cryptocurrency regulations in Cyprus.
-Contact us now to book a personalised consultation.
+Our team is more than happy to introduce you to all the cyber money regulations of Cyprus.
+Contact us now to make an appointment for a personal consultation.

 Crypto Taxes in Cyprus in 2023

-In 2023, Cyprus should retain its status as one of the most attractive crypto jurisdictions as the taxation framework is still considered advantageous and welcoming in spite of several changes to it.
+In 2023, Cyprus shall stay one of the most attractive crypto jurisdictions since, after a number of changes, the taxation framework is still considered beneficial and friendly.

-In essence, crypto assets are taxed based on their usage.
-Crypto trading activities are generally subject to Corporate Income Tax and Special Defence Contributions.
-Natural persons, in this case, have to pay Personal Income Tax.
-Any profit sourced from isolated one-off transactions made by companies or individuals is usually subject to Capital Gains Tax.
+Briefly, crypto assets are subject to taxation for the purpose of their use.
+In general, crypto trading activities give rise to the obligation of Corporate Income Tax and Special Defence Contributions.
+In this regard, natural persons pay Personal Income Tax.
+The profit from isolated one-off deals entered into by companies or individuals is usually subject to Capital Gains Tax.

 Corporate Income Tax

-In accordance with the Inclusive Framework on Base Erosion and Profit Shifting (BEPS) introduced by the Organization for Economic Cooperation and Development (OECD) and G20, Cyprus is set to increase the Corporate Income Tax rate from 12.5% to 15%.
-This will, of course, apply to tax residents whose income derived within Cyprus and abroad is subject to taxation.
-On the other hand, Cypriot tax residents will continue to enjoy tax exemptions on dividends received from other Cyprus tax resident companies, certain profits from foreign exchange, sales of securities, and other sorts of income.
+In this respect, the Cyprus Government, taking into consideration the Inclusive Framework on BEPS of the OECD and G20, decided to increase the Corporate Income Tax rate from 12.5% to 15%.
+Of course, this would apply to tax residents whose income derived within Cyprus and abroad is subject to taxation.
+On the contrary, Cypriot tax residents will continue to enjoy tax exemptions on dividends received from other Cyprus tax resident companies, certain profits from foreign exchange, sales of securities and other sorts of income.

-In most cases, the rules of Controlled Foreign Company (CFC) will continue to apply, which means that non-distributed profits of a CFC that’s directly or indirectly controlled by a Cyprus tax resident company may be taxed by the Cypriot tax authority.
+In most cases, the provisions of CFC continue to apply, meaning that non-distributed profits of a CFC directly or indirectly controlled by a Cyprus tax resident company may be taxed by the Cypriot tax authority.

 Capital Gains Tax

-In 2023, the rate of Capital Gains Tax remains at 20% and is imposed on gains from the sale of real estate situated in Cyprus.
-It’s also applied to shares of companies that aren’t listed on an authorised stock exchange that own real estate in Cyprus.
-Gains made from the sale of shares listed on authorised stock exchanges, company shareholdings, overseas property, or other assets aren’t taxable.
+For the year 2023, Capital Gains Tax is imposed at a flat rate of 20% payable on gains derived from the sale of an immovable property situated in Cyprus.
+Also, it is payable on gains derived from shares of companies that are not listed on a recognized stock exchange that derive their value or the greater part of their value directly or indirectly from immovable property situated in Cyprus.
+Gains derived from the sale of shares listed on authorized stock exchanges, company shareholdings, or other assets situated abroad are exempt from this tax.

 Value Added Tax (VAT)

 The standard VAT rate remains at 19%.
-In general, financial and investment services are exempt from VAT.
-Cryptocurrency transactions are again treated as alternative means of payment and are therefore VAT-exempt.
-However, if other crypto-related transactions between two parties are carried out for the provision of crypto-related services in Cyprus, they’re generally subject to VAT.
-The monthly threshold for registering as a VAT payer remains 15,600 EUR received for taxable supplies.
+Generally speaking, financial and investment services are out of the scope of VAT.
+Again, cryptocurrency transactions are considered alternative means of payment and, therefore, are out of the scope of VAT.
+However, should there be crypto-related transactions between two parties executed for the provision of crypto-related services in Cyprus, they are generally subject to VAT.
+The threshold for the obligation to register as a VAT payer for taxpayers whose monthly receipts for taxable supplies is 15,600 EUR.

 Personal Income Tax

-As usual, individuals who are tax residents in Cyprus are required to pay Personal Income Tax on their worldwide income.
-Non-residents are only liable for paying the tax for specific types of income sourced within Cyprus.
-The rates of Personal Income Tax vary between 0% and 35%, depending on the income.
-If the annual income doesn’t exceed 19,500 EUR, the employee is tax-exempt.
+As is usually the case, tax residents of Cyprus are liable to pay Personal Income Tax on worldwide income accrued.
+Non-residents are liable to pay this tax only in respect of certain types of income derived in Cyprus.
+Personal Income Tax rates range from 0% up to 35%, depending on the level of income.
+If the annual income does not exceed 19,500 EUR, the employee isn’t obliged to pay any taxes.

-The following annual income is taxable at the below rates:
+The following annual income is taxable at the following rates:

 Social Security Contributions

-As always, each crypto company must register with the Employers’ Register of the Social Insurance Services if it employs people in Cyprus.
-It can be done by submitting the form entitled “Application for Registration of Employer” to any Social Insurance District Office or Citizen Service Centre.
+As usual, any crypto company has to declare its employment in Cyprus to the Employers’ Register of the Social Insurance Services.
+It can be made by submitting the form headed “Application for Registration of Employer” to any Social Insurance District Office or Citizen Service Centre.

-Employees and employers will continue to jointly pay 8.3% of the gross salaries to the social insurance fund.
-But as of January 2023, the insurable earnings ceiling will increase from 1,117 EUR to 1,155 EUR per week and from 4,840 EUR to 5,005 EUR per month.
-It’s important to remember that cryptocurrencies are still not accepted as legal tender and all contributions must be made in local currency in spite of the salaries being paid in cryptocurrencies.
+Both employees and employers will continue to pay 8.3% of the gross salaries to the social insurance fund.
+Nevertheless, for 2023, the maximum insurable earnings will increase from 1,117 EUR to 1,155 EUR per week and from 4,840 EUR to 5,005 EUR per month.
+It is also important to note that even though salaries were paid in cryptocurrencies, they are still not legal tender, and all contributions must be paid in local currency.

 Special Defence Contribution

-Every Cypriot tax resident is still required to pay the Special Defence Contribution which in certain cases can be up to 30% and is imposed on income sourced by individuals and companies (certain types of dividends, passive interest and rental income).
-The exemption applies to interest income sourced from the ordinary activities of the business and dividends received by tax-resident companies, provided that they meet a set of conditions.
+By Cyprus tax resident, the Special Defence Contribution is payable, in some cases up to 30%, on income sourced by individuals and companies from specific types of dividends, passive interest, and rental income.
+The exemption refers to interest income sourced from the ordinary activities of the business and dividends received by tax-resident companies provided a set of conditions are met.

-In Cyprus, capital gains from the sale of securities, including certain types of cryptocurrencies that may be classified as “securities”, are exempt from taxation.
-However, it is important to consult a tax professional to understand whether your cryptocurrency falls under this category.
+As a matter of fact, capital gains accrued in Cyprus upon the sale of securities, including a variety of cryptocurrencies that could be characterized as “securities,” are exempt from taxation.
+However, it is best to consult a tax professional to determine which type of cryptocurrency applies to this category.

-Income derived from cryptocurrency transactions that are not classified as sales of securities may be subject to personal income tax at rates ranging from 0% to 35%, depending on the individual’s total annual income.
+In turn, any income from cryptocurrency transactions, which was not regarded as a sale of securities, would be subject to personal income tax, with rates ranging from 0 to 35 percent, based on the total annual income.

 Taxation of companies

-Companies’ profits from cryptocurrency-related activities are subject to income tax at a standard rate of 12.5%.
-This is one of the lowest corporate tax rates in the European Union, which makes Cyprus attractive for cryptocurrency companies.
+Profits derived from activities involving cryptocurrencies are taxed as corporate income at the standard corporate tax rate of 12.5%.
+Because Cyprus enjoys one of the lowest corporate tax rates within the European Union, it is an attractive jurisdiction for companies issuing cryptocurrencies.

 VAT and cryptocurrencies